truenas/documentation/content/en/hub/initial-setup/networking/OpenVPN.md

 When **TLS Crypt Auth Enabled** is set, TrueNAS generates a static key for the **TLS Crypt Auth** field after saving the options.
 To change this key, click **RENEW STATIC KEY**.
 This key is required for any clients that will connect to the server.
-It is recommended to back up the key in a secure location so that it can be provided to any client systems that will connect to this server.
+Keys are stored in the system database and are automatically included in a generated client config file, but a good general practice is to back up keys in a secure location.

 Finally, review the [Security Options](#security-options) and choose settings that meet your network security requirements.